 FIRST 90 DAYS TOOLBOX: Choosing & Prioritizing Early Wins

 We like this grid, because it calls out your true reasons for choosing early win candidates.
 Is it just to make you look good?
 Or, will it have a real effect on the sales team, company or customers, and will it truly aid in setting up a long-term strategy?
 It also helps us be realistic about the ease and speed with which we can likely achieve the early win.

-In our third article in this series, you will continue your learning efforts to obtain an even deeper understanding of your organization and the capabilities of your team, which you’ll use later to formulate longer-term strategy.
+See our third article in this series, where you will continue your learning efforts to obtain an even deeper understanding of your organization and the capabilities of your team, which you’ll use later to formulate longer-term strategy.
 You’ll also begin building relationships with key influencers in the organization, many of whom head groups that your sales team requires for support.

 To get the full series of articles in a printable PDF, download our Sales Leader's First 90 Days eBook here.